Multiple testing with persistent homology: Multiple hypothesis testing with topological summary statistics

 \subsection{Two-sample FDR controlled testing}

 In \cite{robinson_hypothesis_2017}, Robinson and Turner propose a hypothesis test for persistent homology.
-In their setup, two groups of persistence diagrams $D_{1,1},\dots,D_{1,n},D_{2,1},\dots,D_{2,m}$ are sampled, and using a loss function built from in-group $p$-Wasserstein distance
+In their setup, two groups of persistence diagrams $(D_{1,1},\dots,D_{1,n})$ and $(D_{2,1},\dots,D_{2,m})$ are sampled, and using a loss function built from in-group $p$-Wasserstein distance

 they propose a permutation test: the membership in group 1 or 2 is repeatedly permuted and the loss function computed for each permutation.
-The rank of the loss in the original division produces a $p$-value estimate for the test.
+The rank of the loss as compared to the loss on the point cloud data produces a $p$-value estimate for the test.

 In a follow-up paper, Cericola et al~\cite{cericola_extending_2016} propose an extension to Robinson and Turner's two sample test to test for an ANOVA style hypothesis of several groups

 being all equal.
 This paper suggests that after rejecting this type of null hypothesis, we can use Robinson and Turner style testing pairwise on the diagram groups to locate the discrepancies.